Bar graphs are used throughout Subject and Group Reports to visually display feedback results.

 Comparing Categories

 Bar graphs make it easy to compare how different groups view the same behavior.
+Look for:

 - Alignment – similar scores across categories